Knowledge Equivalence in Digital Twins of Intelligent Systems: Knowledge Equivalence

 \section{Knowledge Equivalence}

+Ensuring equivalence between the DT and the real world is essential for accurate simulation predictions and analysis.
+When ``twinning'' a system that learns knowledge, an additional requirement should be enforced on maintaining equivalence between the knowledge base of the physical agent and that of the corresponding virtual agent.
+This section defines knowledge equivalence and presents different situations that lead to the knowledge deviation between the virtual system and the physical system.
 The work presented in this paper focuses specifically on interaction-awareness.
 Though this awareness level deals with interactions, it backs itself up with both stimuli- and time-awareness knowledge in relation to these interactions.
 Knowledge can be implemented using different data structures.
-In this paper, knowledge of an agent is represented as a weighted graph to model interaction with other agents.
+In this paper, the knowledge of an agent is represented as a weighted graph to model interaction with other agents.